Sometimes when we engage customers on HPC cluster architectures we get asked about HA (Highly Available) configurations.

 The failover is automatic, you can also force a takeover:

-The SLURM philosophy for HA aligns with the TotalCAE production philosophy we have learned over the last twenty years is to make everything as simple and possible.
-Simple solutions have fewer and simpler issues, which translate to higher uptime and availability.
+The Slurm philosophy for HA aligns with the TotalCAE production philosophy we have learned over the last twenty years: to make everything as simple as possible.
+Simple solutions have fewer and simpler issues, translating to higher uptime and availability.